Joye Law Firm is still here for you. Help is just a call or click away.

 First, 90% of our personal injury cases involve injuries sustained due to a car wreck.
 I will address this question with that in mind.
 Even if you have a different type of personal injury case (such as a slip and fall injury), much of this will still be relevant to your case.

 If a lawsuit has not been filed on your case yet (and we don’t file lawsuits on 80% of our personal injury cases as our goal is always to try to obtain a fair settlement for you without the necessity of filing suit), we will do all we can to try to keep your claim moving forward as it normally would.
-One issue which may develop is your access to medical treatment.
-The extent to which our clients fully treat for their accident-related injuries (and the amount of their medical bills) is an important factor in determining the value of one of these cases.
+One issue that may develop is your access to medical treatment.
+The extent to which our clients fully treated for their accident-related injuries (and the amount of their medical bills) is an important factor in determining the value of one of these cases.
 However, we realize that most medical practices have also had to alter their normal course of business.
-While some medical practices are continuing to have patients come in for evaluations and treatments (such as injections), other practices have alerted us that they are now using video-conferencing technology, at least for evaluation appointments.
-Obviously, there’s no way you can receive an injection by way of video-conferencing.
-If you have specific treatments scheduled, such as an injection or a surgery, please reach out to your doctor’s office to see how they are handling the same and what safety precautions they have in place for their patients.
+While some medical practices continue to have patients come in for evaluations and treatments (such as injections), other practices have alerted us that they are now using video-conferencing technology, at least for evaluation appointments.
+There’s no way you can receive an injection through video conferencing.
+If you have specific treatments scheduled, such as an injection or surgery, contact your doctor’s office to see how they are handling the same and what safety precautions they have in place for their patients.
 The same would be true for diagnostic tests or physical therapy If your physical therapy provider is not having patients come in for treatment, see if your therapist can prescribe home exercises to help with your recovery.
 Many of you may also be receiving medications for your accident injuries.
-If so, confer with your doctor’s office on how they are handling prescriptions.
+If so, confer with your doctor’s office on how they handle prescriptions.
 As always, the more compliant you are with your treatment, the more it will help us obtain full value for your claim.
 The key here is maintaining good communication with your doctors.

-If your accident-related treatment has been completed, we will continue to complete the steps necessary to get a demand packet to the insurance company and to start settlement negotiations.
-We are continuing to gather medical records and bills related to our clients’ cases (most of these requests can be made electronically) and our attorneys and case managers continue to prepare and send out settlement packets.
-As of now, most insurance companies continue to have their claim adjusters working, although many of them are now working from home as well.
+If your accident-related treatment has been completed, we will continue to complete the steps necessary to get a demand packet to the insurance company and start settlement negotiations.
+We continue to gather medical records and bills related to our clients’ cases (most of these requests can be made electronically) and our attorneys and case managers continue to prepare and send out settlement packets.
+Most insurance companies continue to have their claim adjusters working, although many now work from home.
 Whenever a settlement offer is made on your case, your attorney will contact you to discuss it.

-If a lawsuit has been filed on your case, the coronavirus situation may slow things down to some extent.
+If a lawsuit has been filed on your case, the coronavirus situation may slow things down.
 For depositions, we are working to keep scheduled depositions on track (and to continue scheduling appropriate depositions in the future) by recommending that the defense lawyer consent to using video-conferencing or telephone conferences to conduct the same.
-All of the court reporting services we work with have measures in place to allow for depositions to continue using this format.
-Consistent with the state of emergency declared by Governor McMaster, South Carolina Supreme Court Chief Justice Don Beatty has issued an order suspending all civil jury trials until at least May 1.
+All the court reporting services we work with have measures in place to allow depositions to continue using this format.
+Consistent with the state of emergency declared by Governor McMaster, South Carolina Supreme Court Chief Justice Don Beatty has issued an order to suspend all civil jury trials until at least May 1.
 This makes sense as there is no way the courts could safely gather 100-plus people to a prospective jury panel for jury selection, nor could they safely put 12 people together in a small room for jury deliberations.
-This is going to create some backlog with our civil docket so the standard time it would normally take to get a civil case to trial is likely to be extended.
+This will create some backlog with our civil docket so the standard time it would normally take to get a civil case to trial is expected to be extended.
 Of course, there is no way to know if this ban on civil jury trials will extend beyond May 1.
-For now, hearings on civil cases are continuing to be scheduled using video-conferencing tools or telephone conferences.
-Also, the county clerk’s offices continue to be open with a skeletal staff to allow lawsuits and motions to continue to be filed.
+For now, hearings on civil cases continue to be scheduled using video-conferencing tools or telephone conferences.
+Also, the county clerk’s offices remain open with a skeletal staff to allow lawsuits and motions to continue to be filed.

 3. How has my workers’ compensation case been affected?

 Continuing to be compliant with your recommended medical treatment for a work injury may be even more important, especially if you are receiving weekly disability benefits for your work injury.
 Under South Carolina law, non-compliance with medical treatment recommended by a doctor authorized by the insurance company is a basis for the insurance company’s cutting off your weekly disability benefits.
 Whether the termination of weekly benefits would be appropriate on this basis is usually determined based on the “reasonableness” of the delay in treatment.
-Given the concerns which many people have about being exposed to this virus, it’s reasonable that many patients opted to reschedule a treatment appointment.
-That’s especially true if you have under-lying medical conditions (such as a respiratory condition or ongoing treatment for cancer) which would make you especially susceptible to the virus.
-There is no way for us to say exactly what the commission would deem to be reasonable but we would anticipate that a delay in treatment of a few weeks would not be considered to be unreasonable given the circumstances.
-However, the longer the delay lasts, the greater the likelihood that non-treatment could be used as a means of cutting off your weekly disability checks.
-Again, the most important thing is that you maintain good communication with your doctors.
+Given many people’s concerns about being exposed to this virus, it’s reasonable many patients opted to reschedule a treatment appointment.
+That’s especially true if you have underlying medical conditions (such as a respiratory condition or ongoing cancer treatment) that would make you especially susceptible to the virus.
+There is no way for us to say exactly what the commission would deem reasonable, but we anticipate that a delay in treatment of a few weeks would not be considered unreasonable given the circumstances.
+However, the longer the delay lasts, the greater the likelihood that non-treatment could be used to cut off your weekly disability checks.
+Again, the most important thing is maintaining good communication with your doctors.
 We have already had a few clients who have had surgeries or injections delayed by their treating doctors.
-Obviously, you have no control over what the doctor’s office decides to do in regard to scheduling treatments so this situation should not have any negative effect on your entitlement to disability benefits.
+You have no control over what the doctor’s office decides to do regarding scheduling treatments so this situation should not have any negative effect on your entitlement to disability benefits.

-To the greatest extent possible, we are working to keep moving forward with depositions and mediations in workers’ compensation cases using the technologies available to us.
+To the greatest extent possible, we are working to keep moving forward with depositions and mediations in workers’ compensation cases using the technologies available.
 At least for now, we have found that the insurance defense lawyers are very amenable to using these technologies to keep cases moving forward.

 4. Final thoughts